srinath39/ms-march-2023-demo/README.md

 # Classes :
 The application consists of the following classes:

-**EmployeeManagement:** This class is responsible for establishing a connection with a database using JDBC.
+**EmployeeManagement:** This class is a Main class and responsible for establishing a connection with a database using JDBC.
 Edit the EmployeeManagement.java file to provide your database details. <br/>
 **EmployeeManagementSystem:** This class contains methods for inserting, deleting, and updating employee records in the database. <br/>
 **EmployeeDetails:** This class stores the personal and employment details of a single employee. <br/>